Kristin Kobes Du Mez

 Ph.D., American History, specialties in women's history and religious history, University of Notre Dame

 Prof. Du Mez's research areas include gender and religion in 19th and 20th-century U.S. history, specifically, historical proto-feminist theologies; connections between gender, religion, and foreign policy; and, more recently, gender issues in world Christianity.

 She is on the editorial board for Perspectives: A Journal of Reformed Thought.

-Prof. Du Mez received a 2010-2011 Louisville Sabbatical Research Grant to complete work on her book The Forgotten Woman's Bible: Katharine Bushnell and the Problem of Christian Feminism, on the life and theology of Katharine Bushnell.
-The book is under contract with Oxford University Press, and should be out in the not-so-distant future.
+Prof. Du Mez received a 2010-2011 Louisville Sabbatical Research Grant to complete work on her book A New Gospel for Women: Katharine Bushnell and the Problem of Christian Feminism, on the life and theology of Katharine Bushnell.
+The book is under contract with Oxford University Press, and should be out in 2015.
 She has also published several related articles and book chapters.

 An additional research project concerns gender, militarism, and American Evangelicalism.
 She presented a paper titled "Resurrecting Teddy Roosevelt: Masculinity, Imperialism, and Contemporary Evangelical Heroes” at the National Women's Studies Association in the fall of 2009 and gave an invited talk on “Masculinity, Militarism, and Modern American Evangelicalism," for Calvin College’s Paul Henry Institute in the Spring of 2011.